PovertyAction/transcribe_survey/README.md

 suppress—This option tells the program whether to suppress repeat groups or not.
 If suppress=1, the program will not repeat repeat groups and will instead act as if the repeat groups are non-repeat groups.
 If suppress=0, the program will repeat repeat groups.

-tablesinclude—This option tells the program tells the survey whether to include tables or not.
+tablesinclude—This option tells the program whether to include tables or not.
 If tablesinclude=1, the program will format innermost repeat groups as tables.
 If tablesinclude=0, the program will format all repeat group questions the same as other questions.

 relevances—This option tells the program whether to include the relevance column or not.
 If relevances=1, the program will print relevances, translated into English, as part of hints in italics following questions.
 If relevances=0, the program will not print relevances.